DominicBurkart/turbolift/README.md

 - Unused functions that have been marked with the `on` macro will still be compiled for distribution, even if eventually the linker will then remove the completed binary and distribution code.
-- Functions are assumed to be pure (lacking side-effects such as writing to the file system or mutation of a global variable).
-*Today, this is not enforced by the code.*
 - *Turbolift doesn't match the cargo compilation settings yet.*

 ## Notes